bounswe/2021SpringGroup9/postory/backend/README.md

 # HOW TO RUN LOCALLY

 First, clone our github repository.
 Then, put the ".env" file that we provided to this path.
-You should be on this path as well.
+You should be on /postory/backend path.
 Run:

 ```
 docker compose up